Aids in the diagnosis of amebic keratitis in conjunction with clinical findings

 Species Inclusivity:

-The Acanthamoeba polymerase chain reaction (PCR) assay detects the 20 different strains of Acanthamoeba, including the genotypes that cause human disease.
+The Acanthamoeba polymerase chain reaction (PCR) assay detected all 20 strains of Acanthamoeba that were included in the validation study, including genotypes that cause human disease.

 Accuracy/Diagnostic Sensitivity and Specificity-Fresh Specimens: